 It was a new world.

 After attending the final afternoon meditation, I was drinking tea on the balcony, not reading, but journaling about my meditations.
 The light faded, and the sky turned grey.
 I looked up as the trees began to bend and bow to me, and one reached out to brush my foot with its boughs.
-They danced before I felt the wind.
+They were dancing before I could feel the wind.
 There was a crack like a bullwhip echoing across the valley.
 A storm was coming.
-I got up and ran down the stairs to the meditation hall just as huge, hail-sized raindrops pelted down, knocking leaves into the swirling winds.
+I got up and ran down the stairs to the meditation hall just as hail-sized raindrops pelted down, knocking leaves into the swirling winds.
 I watched in breathless wonder as the Appalachian rains swept down and cleansed the mountains.
-Wave after wave of joy surged through my until I couldn’t stand it—I kicked off my shoes and grabbed an umbrella, splashing barefoot down the stairs, jumping in cool, summer puddles, squishing the soft mud between my toes, overwhelmed with excitement.
-I dropped the umbrella and lifted my face and arms to the rain as I danced, a single thought pealing joyously through my being, I am the storm...I am the storm...I am the storm...
+Wave after wave of joy surged through me until I couldn't stand it—I kicked off my shoes and grabbed an umbrella, splashing barefoot down the stairs, jumping in cool, summer puddles, squishing the soft mud between my toes, overwhelmed with excitement.
+I dropped the umbrella and lifted my face and arms to the rain as I danced, a single thought pealing joyously through my being—I am the storm...I am the storm...I am the storm...

 5:40 AM.
 My phone alarm buzzed under my pillow, and my head became instantly clear.
 I rolled onto my back with a nostalgic sigh and looked up at the soft, scattered lights glowing behind my bamboo skylight.
 I was going to miss this place—especially the mornings.
 I stretched quietly and swung my legs over the side of the bed, rummaging through my suitcase, grabbing a light sweater that I pulled over my head before walking down the center aisle.
 The curtains across the other cubicles swayed gently in the currents from the fan.
 It would be a while before anyone else woke up—I had the whole place to myself.
 I crept to the far end of the room and opened the ladder hatch, descending quickly and pulling it closed behind me without a sound.